Understanding the Differences Between Pipe Relining and Pipe Replacement

 When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |

-What does traditional pipe replacement differ from pipe relining?
+What is the difference between traditional pipe replacement and differ from relining pipe?

-Can all kinds of pipes be changed?
+Can all types of pipes be relined?

 Additional Information